tektoncd/chains/docs/config.md

 > NOTE:
 > - For grafeas storage backend, currently we only support Container Analysis.
 We will make grafeas server address configurabe within a short time.
 > - `slsa/v1` is an alias of `in-toto` for backwards compatibility.
+> - `slsa/v2alpha2` corresponds to the slsav1.0 spec.

 ### OCI Configuration